 From the outset, Waterloo's policies were a success.
 Customers could listen to any album in the store before buying.
 Not unprecedented in the history of music retail sales of course, but since the advent of shrink wrap, a virtually forgotten practice.

 These ideas, which served us so well in the beginning, have never changed.
 Along with a knowledgable staff and an emphasis on customer service, they form the cornerstone of what Waterloo Records is, has been, and will always be about.
-Add to that an extensive selection of music spanning all styles, a special propensity for Texas artists, and a simple genre free a-z filing system, then it becomes readily apparent what Austin's music lovers have been shouting about.
+Add to that an extensive selection of music spanning all styles with a special propensity for Texas artists, then it becomes readily apparent what Austin's music lovers have been shouting about.